-Chapter 1 Cooperation with other EU bodies
+CHAPTER 1 Cooperation with other EU bodies

-Rule 64 Cooperation agreements with other EU bodies
+Cooperation agreements with other EU bodies

-The Bureau, acting on a proposal from the Secretary-General, may conclude cooperation agreements with institutions and other bodies of the European Union within the framework of interinstitutional cooperation.
+The Bureau, acting on a proposal from the Secretary-General, may conclude cooperation agreements with institutions and other bodies of the European Union within the framework of inter-institutional cooperation.

-Forwarding and publication of opinions and resolutions
+Forwarding and publication of opinions, reports and resolutions

-1. The Committee's opinions, as well as any communication relating to the use of a simplified procedure under Rule 26 or a decision not to draw up an opinion under Rule 58, shall be addressed to the Council, Commission and European Parliament.
+1. The Committee's opinions and reports, as well as any communication relating to the use of a simplified procedure under Rule 26 or a decision not to draw up an opinion or report under Rule 59, shall be addressed to the Council, to the Commission and to the European Parliament.
 As in the case of resolutions, they shall be forwarded by the President.

-2. The opinions and resolutions of the Committee shall be published in the Official Journal of the European Communities.
+2. The opinions, reports and resolutions of the Committee shall be published in the Official Journal of the European Union.